A Parallel Direct Eigensolver for Sequences of Hermitian Eigenvalue Problems with No Tridiagonalization: Preliminaries

 \end{enumerate}

 \item Backtransform to get the eigenvectors ${X}$ of matrix $A$,

 \end{enumerate}

 The steps (I)-(III) are the classical approach for solving dense Hermitian eigenvalue problems.
 Some other approaches have been proposed to compute the eigendecomposition of the intermediate banded matrix.
-When the bandwidth is small, it may be more efficient to use the banded DC (BDC) algorithm~\cite{Haidar-sisc,Liao-camwa,ccpe_psbdc}, but it is very slow when the bandwidth is large~\cite{ccpe_psbdc}.
+When the bandwidth is small, it may be more efficient to use the banded DC (BDC) algorithm~\cite{Haidar-sisc,Liao-camwa,thpc_pbsdc}, but it is very slow when the bandwidth is large~\cite{thpc_pbsdc}.
 The package EigenExa~\cite{Eigenexa} also implements the BDC algorithm working on a pentadiagonal matrix (band matrix with semibandwidth $2$).

 Figure~\ref{fig:shift-invert_subspace} shows the main steps of direct methods.
-Step II is traditionally based on tridiagonalization via symmetric bandwidth reduction (SBR)~\cite{acm807} and solved by DC or MRRR algorithms.
-In this work, we instead replace Step II by a spectrum slicing method, and Step I and III are the same as traditional direct methods.
-The advantage is that we get around SBR and hence \texttt{PDESHEP} is more efficient than classical direct methods when using many processes.
+Step (II) is traditionally based on tridiagonalization via symmetric bandwidth reduction (SBR)~\cite{acm807} and solved by DC or MRRR algorithms.
+The starting point of this work is that step (II) has poor scalability and it takes a large portion of total time.
+See Table~\ref{tab:elpa_step4} in section~\ref{sec:num} for more details.
+In this work, we instead replace step (II) by a spectrum slicing method, and steps (I) and (III) are the same as traditional direct methods.
+The advantage is that we get around SBR, spectrum slicing methods are naturally parallelizable and hence \texttt{PDESHEP} is more efficient than classical direct methods when using many processes.